 - Google maps not required

 Many healthcare facilities are a maze of hallways laced with “Authorized Personal Only” signs and nonsensical connections.
 Edson is a hospital you won’t get lost in.
 Our designers simplified navigation by easing way finding through intuitive planning and connection to the outdoors.
 EHC features a ‘Main St.’ corridor that is a step away from its main entrance.
 For example, Main St. branches off to continuing care, inpatient units, and emergency services so patients and visitors can easily identify and access where they need to be.

 Set in the low-lying lands that stretch from the Rockies toward Edmonton, DIALOG designers set out to discover how to make The EHC a home away from home.
 Design inspiration was drawn from the healing offerings of the town’s surrounding environment.
 First, we brought the outside in with large windows that infused the space with an abundance of natural light.
 A two-storey glass wall runs along the ‘Main Street.’
 It offers views of the forest, softening the space with a sense of peace.
 Waiting areas are set against these windows to bring visitors as close to nature as possible with the intention of offering a sense of calm.
-The elevator doors have floor to ceiling murals of nearby creeks, and the art (that’s strategically placed) depicts wildlife in a way that slows a viewer down, offering moments of reflection.
+The waiting areas have floor to ceiling graphics of nearby creeks, and the art (that’s strategically placed) depicts the prairies and mountains in a way that slows a viewer down, offering moments of reflection.
 These works are from Edson’s own local photography club.
 They bring authentic texture and warmth into the building.
 Paying homage to the Rockies, the floor finishes look as if they’ve been sliced off a quarry rock.
 Together, these elements offer a pleasant hospital experience for patients, visitors and staff.

 - East end

 At the east end of the site, with a possible link to the LTC, is a site reserved for future long term care or perhaps a Supportive Care facility.